MatthewWid/Whirl/doc/documentation/classes.md

 	Derived from `MobSin.shapes.Rectangle(...)`.
 </span>
 <span class="tI tI-2">
-	`.x` - The x-coordinate of the origin point.
+	`.x` - X-coordinate of the origin point.
-	`.y` - The y-coordinate of the origin point.
+	`.y` - Y-coordinate of the origin point.
-	`.w` - The width of the bounding box.
+	`.w` - Width of the bounding box.
-	`.h` - The height of the bounding box.
+	`.h` - Height of the bounding box.
 </span>

 `.anchor`